 Address: 305 Water St, Vancouver, BC V6B 1B9

 Opening hours: 24 hours (daily)

 3. Admire the manicured Queen Elizabeth Quarry Gardens

 Not only is Queen Elizabeth Park one of Vancouver’s top spots for wedding photo sessions, but it also has its own Celebration Pavillion for wedding ceremonies.
-The park boasts dancing water fountains, panoramic city views, a rose garden built to commemorate Canada’s Centennial in 1967, and a wide variety of lush vegetation.
-The park’s most beautiful corners include Quarry Gardens, with perfectly manicured shrubs, trees, and perennials, and the arboretum that houses spectacular tree species including Douglas fir, ponderosa pine, and coast redwood, the world’s tallest trees.
+The park boasts dancing water fountains, 360-degree views, a rose garden built to commemorate Canada’s Centennial in 1967, and a wide variety of lush vegetation in the landscaped quarry garden.
+The park’s most beautiful corners include a quarry garden, with perfectly manicured shrubs, trees, and perennials, and the arboretum that houses spectacular tree species including the park’s 250-year-old Douglas fir tree, ponderosa pine, and coast redwood, the world’s tallest trees.

 Queen Elizabeth Park

 Address: 4600 Cambie St, Vancouver, BC V5Z 2Z1